redis/redis-doc/topics/modules-api-ref.md

 The passed context 'ctx' may be NULL if necessary, see the `RedisModule_CreateString()` documentation for more info.

+## `RedisModule_CreateStringFromStreamID`

+    RedisModuleString *RedisModule_CreateStringFromStreamID(RedisModuleCtx *ctx, const RedisModuleStreamID *id);

+Creates a string from a stream ID.
+The returned string must be released with `RedisModule_FreeString()`, unless automatic memory is enabled.

+The passed context `ctx` may be NULL if necessary.
+See the `RedisModule_CreateString()` documentation for more info.

 ## `RedisModule_FreeString`

     void RedisModule_FreeString(RedisModuleCtx *ctx, RedisModuleString *str);